-- Starting vessels (Primary Race Committee Vessels) - one per race area. - PRO vessel - one. - Pin end starting vessels (RIB or other) - one per race area. - Finishing vessels - one per race area. - Pin end finishing vessels (RIB or other) - one per race area. - Mark-laying - four for Trapezoid courses, two for Windward / Leeward courses. - Marshall vessels - at least one on each race area depending on fleet sizes. - Rescue vessels (RIB) - at least one on each race area depending on fleet sizes and weather conditions, at least two on Kite and Windsurfing (iQFOiL) race areas. - Jury and umpire vessels (RIB) - at least three umpire vessels for a Finals race area and additional vessels based on the number of concurrent race areas (for RRS42 judging). - Measurer vessels (RIB) at least one on each race area depending on fleet sizes.
+- Starting vessels (Primary Race Committee Vessels) - one per race area. - PRO vessel - one. - Pin end starting vessels (RIB or other) - one per race area. - Finishing vessels - one per race area. - Pin end finishing vessels (RIB or other) - one per race area. - Mark-laying - four for Trapezoid courses, two for Windward / Leeward courses. - Marshall vessels - at least one on each race area depending on fleet sizes. - Rescue vessels (RIB) - at least one on each race area depending on fleet sizes and weather conditions, at least two on Kite and Windsurfing (iQFOiL) race areas. - Jury vessels (RIB) - based on an International Jury of 20 at least 9 RIBs will be required. - Measurer vessels (RIB) at least one on each race area depending on fleet sizes. - World Sailing Technical Delegate vessel (RIB) - one. - Organising Committee Competition Manager vessel (RIB) - one.